RohitPPednekar/forms/README.md

 # forms
-A simple node app which had form to store the data in db
+A simple node js app which has a simple form to fill the required fields and the same fields are stored into the db